Variational Diffusion Posterior Sampling with Midpoint Guidance

-\emph{Evaluation.}\quad We use LPIPS \cite{zhang2018lpips} as the metric to evaluate the quality of the reconstructions.
-Given that the posterior distribution is expected to be highly multimodal for most of the tasks, pixel-wise comparisons with the ground truth, such as PSNR and SSIM, provide limited insight into reconstruction quality.
-For all the considered algorithms, we use the hyperparameters proposed in their official implementations if available, otherwise we manually tune them to achieve the best reconstructions.
-We defer implementation details to \Cref{sec:implem_details}.
-For each inverse problem, we compute the LPIPS between the ground-truth image and a reconstruction and then average over the dataset.
-For phase retrieval, however, due to the task’s inherent instability, we follow the approach of \citet{chung2023diffusion} by selecting the best reconstruction out of four; further discussion on this can be found in \citet[Appendix C.6]{chung2023diffusion}.
+\emph{Datasets and evaluation.}\quad We test our algorithm on the $256 \times 256$ versions of the \ffhq \ \cite{karras2019ffhq} and \imagenet \ \cite{deng2009imagenet} datasets using publicly available pre-trained DDMs.
+For \ffhq, we use the pixel-space DDM of \citet{choi2021ilvr} and the LDM of \citet{rombach2022high} with the VQ4 autoencoder.
+For \imagenet, we use the model by \citet{dhariwal2021diffusion}.
+Due to computational constraints, we first evaluate \algo\ and competitors on all tasks using 50 random images per dataset.
+We then focus on the 5 most challenging tasks, evaluating \algo\ and the top 2 competitors on 1k images in \Cref{table:extended-metrics-1k}.
+For all tasks, we report the LPIPS \cite{zhang2018lpips} between the reference image and the reconstruction, averaged over 50 images.
+For the five tasks tested on 1k images, we also report the FID in \Cref{table:extended-metrics-1k}.
+Although pixel-wise metrics like PSNR and SSIM are less informative for multimodal posterior distributions, they are available in \Cref{table:extended-metrics-1k,table:extended-metrics-ffhq,table:extended-metrics-imagenet,table:extended-metrics-ffhq-ldm}.
+For all the considered competitors, we use the hyperparameters proposed in their official implementations if available, otherwise we manually tune them to achieve the best reconstructions (implementation details in \Cref{sec:implem_details}).
+For phase retrieval, due to the task’s inherent instability, we follow the approach of \citet{chung2023diffusion} by selecting the best reconstruction out of four; further discussion on this can be found in \citet[Appendix C.6]{chung2023diffusion}.